andrewcraigmorgan/docker-starter/README.md

-# Peachy Laravel Inertia Docker Example
+# Laravel Inertia Docker Example

 This is the Docker set up I used for a Laravel + Inertia + Docker stack.